ryanhaining/cppitertools/README.md

 grouper
 ------

-grouper is very similar to moving section, exception instead of the section sliding by only 1 it goes the length of the full section.
+grouper is very similar to sliding window, except instead of the section sliding by only 1 it goes the length of the full section.

 Example usage: